-As part of the Hygiene & Behaviour Change Coalition (HBCC), funded by Unilever and UK's Department for International Development (DFID), IRC Burkina has since August 2020, implemented a mass media campaign to promote proper hygiene: Mains Propres, Bonne Santé (Clean Hands, Good Health).
+As part of the Hygiene & Behaviour Change Coalition (HBCC), funded by Unilever and UK's former Department for International Development (DFID) - now replaced by the Foreign, Commonwealth & Development Office (FCDO), IRC Burkina has since August 2020, implemented a mass media campaign to promote proper hygiene: Mains Propres, Bonne Santé (Clean Hands, Good Health).
 The focus is awareness raising of handwashing with soap as a protection against COVID-19, ensuring the mainly rural population also profit from government-led WASH-related responses.

 The campaign targeted two regions (Ouagadougou and Banfora, 3.6 million people), with a massive hygiene promotion campaign to achieve the overarching outcome of increased practice of hand hygiene and surface hygiene at key moments.